postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 ![Create new mock server from collection sidebar when there are existing mock servers](https://assets.postman.com/postman-docs/mock-cnx-collection-sidebar-existing.png)

-### Mocking from History
+### Mocking from history

-You can create a mock from requests saved in your Postman app's **History**.
-Mock a single request or all of the requests made on a particular date.
+You can create a mock server from the requests saved in the history of your Postman app.

-> You can only create mocks from **History** in your Postman app.
+>You can only create mocks from history in the Postman app.

 #### Mocking a single request